 Daniel Avila, the engineering DevOps lead at Elementum, has the daunting task of building the technological base for the company's massive global data collection and sharing operation.
 His first task upon arrival two years ago was to break free from the company's monolithic app-based platform and move future development to a more flexible and easier-to-scale microservices model.

-"We collect and consolidate data from all sorts of sources including IoT devices and third parties, and it was clear that to get the enterprise solution we needed, our best shot would be with Mesosphere DC/OS," Avila said.
+"We collect and consolidate data from all sorts of sources including IoT devices and third parties, and it was clear that to get the enterprise solution we needed, our best shot would be with Mesosphere DC/OS

 In Elementum's evolving cloud-based and -agnostic stack, legacy applications are transported to DC/OS.
 This move has prompted Avila to say half jokingly he's aiming for "one ring to rule them all" by creating a data platform that will work well with any cloud infrastructure a large client already has in place and wants to continue using.